Angie0304/Natural_Language_Processing/README.md

 # Natural_Language_Processing
-This repository contains practical projects and implementations in Natural Language Processing (NLP), focusing on text preprocessing, transformer-based models, and semantic analysis techniques.
+This repository contains practical projects and implementations in Natural Language Processing (NLP), focusing on text preprocessing, the Self-Attention mechanism, and semantic analysis techniques.
+It explores key stages of NLP workflows, from data preparation to fundamental concepts in modern NLP.

-## 📂 Repository Structure
+## Repository Structure

 ```bash
 Natural_Language_Processing/